target/impeller/README.md

 ## Files and Directory Layout
 ```
- addons/
+ chart-configs/
  |- clusters/
     |- my-cluster-name.yaml
     |- my-other-cluster-name.yaml
  |- values/
-    |- cluster-autoscaler/            # the release name of the addon
+    |- cluster-autoscaler/            # the release name from your cluster file
        |- default.yaml                # overrides for all clusters
        |- my-cluster-name.yaml        # overrides for a specific cluster
        |- my-other-cluster-name.yaml
-    |- my-addon/
+    |- my-chart/
        |- default.yaml
 ```